 - there is a frequent bus service to Bury St Edmunds and Newmarket; - there are some local employment opportunities within the village; - there is an opportunity to maintain an important open strategic landscape gap to separate the two parts to Kentford's settlement boundary; the village has some services and facilities, with a general store/post office and two public houses.
-However, there is an absence of sports pitches, non-pitch sports areas and playgrounds; - the waste water treatment works has capacity for further development; - the A14 runs to the north of the village forming a physical boundary to further development; - an extensive area of Flood Zones 2 and 3, associated with the River Kennett, runs north to south through the settlement; - Breckland Special Protection Area designated for stone curlew, woodland and nightjar, and its constraint zones limit development to the north east.
-The SPA and its constraint zones are described in the Core Strategy and illustrated in the Policies Map Book; - the village and its immediate hinterland contain several known archaeological sites and listed buildings; - growth in Kentford will impact upon the capacity of the nearest primary school which is located in Moulton; - There are no health facilities in the village.

-5.11.3 Further information on opportunities and constraints in Kentford is set out in the other evidence based documents which are available online at www.westsuffolk.gov.uk/localplanevidence.
+However, there is an absence of sports pitches, non-pitch sports areas and playgrounds; - the waste water treatment works water recycling centre has capacity for further development; - the A14 runs to the north of the village forming a physical boundary to further development; - an extensive area of Flood Zones 2 and 3, associated with the River Kennett, runs north to south through the settlement; - Breckland Special Protection Area designated for stone curlew, woodland and nightjar, and its constraint zones limit development to the north east.
+The SPA and its constraint zones are described in the Core Strategy and illustrated in the Policies Map Book; - the village and its immediate hinterland contain several known archaeological sites and listed buildings; - growth in Kentford will impact upon the capacity of the nearest primary school which is located in Moulton; - there are no health facilities in the village. - 5.11.3 Further information on opportunities and constraints in Kentford is set out in the other evidence based documents which are available online at www.westsuffolk.gov.uk/localplanevidence.

-- 5.11.4 The Core Strategy Single Issue Review identifies an overall figure of 454 homes to be distributed between the district's four primary villages.
+5.11.4 The Core Strategy Single Issue Review identifies an overall figure of

+454 357 additional to be distributed between the district's four primary villages.
+A total of 660 dwellings are allocated in the primary villages up to 2031, which includes sites with planning permission which are already counted as commitments.
 The distribution between settlements is based on an assessment of their infrastructure and environmental capacity and the level of growth which has taken place since the start of the plan period.
-For Kentford, this means a total of 97 dwellings are allocated up to 2031. - 5.11.5 The environmental and infrastructure constraints in and around Kentford place a limit on the extent of development that can take place in the village.
+For Kentford, this means a total of 97 dwellings are allocated up to 2031.

+- 5.11.5 The environmental and infrastructure constraints in and around Kentford place a limit on the extent of development that can take place in the village.
 The high level of growth that has already taken place in recent years is putting pressure on existing infrastructure and facilities. - 5.11.6 All of the sites identified as being suitable for allocation in Kentford, to meet the distribution needs set out in the Single Issue Review, have planning approval.
 These sites are set out below and on the Policies Map for Kentford.

-The level of growth planned for Kentford 5.11.7 will generate the need for some improvements and/or additional provision of infrastructure and/or services to be made at the appropriate stage of the development process.
+5.11.7 The level of growth planned for Kentford will generate the need for some improvements and/or additional provision of infrastructure and/or services to be made at the appropriate stage of the development process.
 Provision has been made to enable Moulton Primary School to be expanded.
 It is recommended that the potential of early years provision should be considered.
 The closest GP practices are in Newmarket, and expansion and possible relation of GP practices will be considered where and when appropriate in line with emerging Clinical Commissioning Group Strategic Estates Plans (SEPs).